HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

-- The :obj:`~hypothesis.settings.database` setting *is* used by fuzzing mode - adding failures to the database to be replayed when you next run your tests is our preferred reporting mechanism and reponse to `the 'fuzzer taming' problem <https://blog.regehr.org/archives/925>`__.
+- The :obj:`~hypothesis.settings.database` setting *is* used by fuzzing mode - adding failures to the database to be replayed when you next run your tests is our preferred reporting mechanism and response to `the 'fuzzer taming' problem <https://blog.regehr.org/archives/925>`__.
 - The :obj:`~hypothesis.settings.verbosity` and
   :obj:`~hypothesis.settings.stateful_step_count` settings work as usual.